A Guide to a Traditional Christmas Dinner in France, a Sumptuous Feast of Several Courses

 But remember this is just the apéros, which are supposed to just whet the appetite and not fill you up.

 They’ll usually be laid out for you to help yourself.
-Some of my favourites are the pâté en croûte, (pate in a nice crusty pastry) and smoked salmon canapés.
+Some of my favorites are the pâté en croûte (pate in a nice crusty pastry) and smoked salmon canapés.

 Second Course – The Entrée